spc476/a09/README.txt

 				Set the starting line number for the DATA statements.
 The default value is 10.

+				NOTE: This should appear before any data is generated, otherwise the results are
+				undefined.

 			.OPT BASIC USR <address>

 				Output code to set the USR function in Color